PrefectHQ/prefect/docs/guides/automations.md

 4. Next, find the trigger type.
 In this case, use a flow completion.
 ![Trigger type](/img/guides/automation-triggers.png)

-5. Finally, create the actions that will be done once the triggered is hit.
-In this case, let's create a notification to be sent out to showcase the completion.
+5. Finally, create the actions for when the trigger is hit.
+In this case, create a notification to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

 6. Now the automation is ready to be triggered from a flow run completion.
-Let's run the file locally and see that the notification is sent to our inbox after the completion.
+Run the file locally and see that the notification is sent to your inbox after the completion.
 It may take a few minutes for the notification to arrive.
 ![Final notification](/img/guides/final-automation.png)

 !!!
 Tip "No deployment created"
-    Keep in mind, we did not need to create a deployment to trigger our automation, where a state outcome of a local flow run helped trigger this notification block.
-We are not required to create a deployment to trigger a notification.
+    Keep in mind, you do not need to create a deployment to trigger your automation, where a state outcome of a local flow run helped trigger this notification block.
+You are not required to create a deployment to trigger a notification.
-Now that you've seen how to create an email notification from a flow run completion, let's see how we can kick off a deployment run in response to an event.
+Now that you've seen how to create an email notification from a flow run completion, see how to kick off a deployment run in response to an event.
 ## Event-based deployment automation
-We can create an automation that can kick off a deployment instead of a notification.
-Let's explore how we can programmatically create this automation.
-We will take advantage of Prefect's REST API to help create this automation.
+Create an automation to kick off a deployment instead of a notification.
+Explore how to programmatically create this automation by taking advantage of Prefect's REST API.

 See the [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) as a reference for interacting with the Prefect Cloud automation endpoints.

-Let's create a deployment where we can kick off some work based on how long a flow is running.
-For example, if the `build_names` flow is taking too long to execute, we can kick off a deployment of the with the same `build_names` flow, but replace the `count` value with a lower number - to speed up completion.
+Create a deployment to kick off some work based on how long a flow is running.
+For example, if the `build_names` flow takes too long to execute, you can kick off a deployment with the same `build_names` flow, but replace the `count` value with a lower number to speed up completion.
-You can create a deployment with a `prefect.yaml` file or a Python file that uses `flow.deploy`.
+Create a deployment with a `prefect.yaml` file or a Python file that uses `flow.deploy`.
 === "prefect.yaml"

     Create a `prefect.yaml` file like this one for our flow `build_names`: